thatnerdnoah/ttgrindworks-controller-support/README.md

 This fork of Toontown: The Grindworks aims to add native controller support for the game.
 If you are playing on a Steam Deck or ROG Ally, the game should work natively without needing to map buttons in the Steam interface.

-Please see the Issues tab of this repository to view any bugs or issues with the controller support.
-The game otherwise should work without any issue.
+Please see the Issues tab of this repository to view any bugs or issues with controller support.
+The game otherwise should work without any issue - you can switch back and forth between controller/mouse and keyboard seamlessly.

-Feel free to open a new issue if any further issues are spotted.
+Feel free to open a new issue if any further bugs are spotted or if you have any feedback.

 ## Original details of Toontown: The Grindworks